-8. Statement of the number of meetings of the Board of Directors for the year 2021, their dates and number of attendances:
+8. Statement of the number of meetings of the Board of Directors for the year 2022, their dates and number of attendances:

-The Board of Directors of AL AIN AHLIA INSURANCE COMPANY held the number of (5) meetings over the past year, in the following details:
+The Board of Directors of AL AIN AHLIA INSURANCE COMPANY held the number of (4) meetings over the past year, in the following details:

 Date of the meeting No of Attendees Number of Attendance by Name of Absent Members

 Proxy

-28/02/2021 7 None None

-05/04/2021 7 None None

-14/06/2021 7 None None

-06/09/2021 6 None HH Sheikh Zayed Bin Surror apologized for not attending
+16/02/2022 6 None HH Sheikh Zayed Bin Surror apologized for not attending

+and the Board noted that.

+30/05/2022 7 None None

+06/09/2022 7 None None

-06/12/2021 7 None None
+12/12/2022 7 None None

-- HH Sheikh Zayed Bin Suror apologized for not attending the meeting dated 06/09/2021, and the board approved the apology. - 9.
-Number of board resolution passed during the 2021 fiscal year along with its meeting convention dates: No passing decisions were issued.
+9. Number of board resolution passed during the 2022 fiscal year along with its meeting convention dates:

+No passing decisions were issued.

-10. Statement of the tasks and function delegated by the Board of Directors to the Executive Management during the 2021 fiscal year:
+10. Statement of the tasks and function delegated by the Board of Directors to the Executive Management during the 2022 fiscal year:

 In addition to the powers of the General Manager of the Company stipulated in Articles No. (27) and (28) of the Company's Articles of Association, whether by running the Company's business, defending its rights, representing it before others, empowering lawyers and appealing against the judgments.
-As well as the General Manager Mr. Mohamad Mazhar Hamadeh being authorized to sign on behalf of the Company in all administrative, technical and legal transactions, and has the right to authorize others to sign all or some of the foregoing authorization till 07/01/2023.
+As well as the General Manager Mr. Mohamad Mazhar Hamadeh being authorized to sign on behalf of the Company in all administrative, technical and legal transactions, and has the right to authorize others to sign all or some of the foregoing authorization.
 He also has the right to appoint and dismiss employees, determine their salaries, allowances, promotion, transfer, and rules of discipline and to carry out all the work required by the Company's management according to its purposes.

-Name of the authorized person Authorization validity Authorization period Mr. MOHAMMAD MAZHAR HAMADEH Administrative powers and authorized to sign Until 07/01/2023 on behalf of the Company.
+Name of the authorized person Authorization validity Authorization period Mr. MOHAMMAD MAZHAR HAMADEH Administrative powers and authorized to sign Until 13/01/2026 on behalf of the Company.